Skip to product information

 1 of 1

-by François-Réne Chateaubriand, translated from the French by Alex Andriesse
+by François-Réne de Chateaubriand, translated from the French by Alex Andriesse

 Sign up for our newsletter to be notified when this book and other new titles are available for purchase:

-In 1815—with Bonaparte on the isle of Elba and the Napoleonic era at an end—François-René de Chateaubriand seemed poised, like the Bourbon royal family he’d so long supported, to wield unprecedented power in France.
-Already one of the country’s most celebrated writers, he now became an ambassador (with posts in Berlin, London, and Rome) and, for a time, minister of foreign affairs.
-Yet as passionate as Chateaubriand was about the cause of the Bourbons in theory, in reality he was a recalcitrant subject.
-Part liberal, part ultraconservative, a warmonger with his head in the clouds, he quarreled with both Louis XVIII and Charles X and eventually tendered his resignation altogether, just in time for the July Revolution, which brought the Restoration to a close and allowed Chateaubriand to go back to praising the Bourbons, now safely exiled in the realm of the ideal.
+In 1815—with the Napoleonic era at an end and royalty restored—François-René de Chateaubriand seemed poised, along with the Bourbon family he'd long supported, to wield unprecedented power.
+Already one of France's most celebrated writers, he now became an ambassador and statesman of the French kingdom.
+Yet as passionate about royalty as Chateaubriand was in principle, in reality he was a recalcitrant subject.
+A defender of the constitution and of freedom of the press, he quarreled constantly with Louis XVIII and Charles X and eventually tendered his resignation—just in time for the July Revolution, which put an end to Bourbon rule and allowed Chateaubriand to go back to praising the family, now safely exiled to the realm of the ideal.

 Additional Book Information